absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub add config server`
 This command is used to create a [Spring Cloud Config](https://spring.io/projects/spring-cloud-config) server for a team.
 The config server is configured to point to a single repository where application configuration is pulled from.
-The command itself performs the following steps
+The command itself performs the following steps:

 1. The Secret `subatomic-config-server` is created in the teams DevOps environment.
 This Secret contains the ssh key configuration required by the config server to access your Bitbucket config repository.
 2. The ConfigMap `subatomic-config-server` is created in the teams DevOps environment.
 This contains the default `application.yml` configuration used by the config server.
 3. The `subatomic-config-server` ImageStream is tagged into the teams DevOps environment.
 4. The `default` service account is granted view rights since this is required to run the config server.
-5. The `subatomic-config-server-template` Template is the then processed to created the necessary DeploymentConfig and Service in OpenShift.
+5. The `subatomic-config-server-template` Template is then processed to created the necessary DeploymentConfig and Service in OpenShift.

 ---
 #### `sub add team owner`